TianpeiLuke/nlp-pipeline/slipbox/pipeline_steps/mims_packaging_step.md

 3. Outputs the packaged model to an S3 location
 4. Prepares the model for subsequent registration with MIMS

+The step now uses step specifications and script contracts to standardize input/output paths and dependencies.

 This step is a critical part of the MIMS registration workflow:
 - It receives model artifacts from a previous training or model creation step
 - Its output (packaged model) is a required input for the [MIMS Registration Step](mims_registration_step.md)
 - It typically runs in parallel with the [MIMS Payload Step](mims_payload_step.md), which generates test payloads for the model

-In the pipeline templates (e.g., `template_pipeline_pytorch_model_registration.py`), this step is positioned between the model creation step and the payload/registration steps.

 ## Input and Output Format